root-project/web/manual/storing_root_objects/index.md

 - `rootmv`: Moves objects stored in a ROOT file to another ROOT file.
 - `rootmkdir`: Creates a "directory" inside a ROOT file.

+_**Example**_

+On the system prompt you can use the ROOT command line tool`rootls` to list the contents of a ROOT file.

+{% highlight C++ %}
+$ rootls hsimple.root
+hprof  hpx  hpxpy  ntuple
+{% endhighlight %}

 **Operations on ROOT classes**

 - `rootbrowse`: Opens a {% include ref class="TBrowser" %} directly on the content of a ROOT file.
 - `rooteventselector`: Extracts a range of events of a tree contained in a ROOT file and put them as a new tree in another ROOT file.
 - `rootprint`: Plots objects in an image ROOT file.
 - `rootslimtree`: Copies trees with a subset of branches from source ROOT files.
-- `genreflex`: Generates dictionary sources and related ROOT pcm starting from an header.
+- `genreflex`: Generates dictionary sources and related ROOT pcm, starting from an header.
 - `hadd`: Adds histograms from a list of ROOT files and writes them to a target ROOT file.

 Use the `-h` option to get more information on the available options for the specific ROOT command line tool.